 The Israeli Companies Law permits merger transactions if approved by the boards of directors of each of the merging companies and, unless certain conditions described under the Israeli Companies Law are met, a majority of those shareholders of each of the merging companies that voted on the matter provided that a quorum is present.
 The board of directors of a merging company is required pursuant to the Israeli Companies Law to discuss and determine whether in its opinion there exists a reasonable concern that as a result of a proposed merger, the surviving company will not be able to satisfy its obligations towards its creditors, such determination taking into account the financial status of the merging companies.
 If the board of directors determines that such a concern exists, it may not approve a proposed merger.
-Following the approval of the board of directors of each of the merging companies, the boards of directors of each of the merging companies.
+Following the approval of the board of directors of each of the merging companies, the boards of directors of the merging companies must jointly prepare a merger proposal for submission to the Israeli Registrar of Companies.

 For purposes of the shareholder vote, unless a court rules otherwise, if one of the merging companies (or any person who holds 25% or more of the outstanding shares or the right to appoint 25% or more of the directors of one of the merging companies) holds shares in the other merging company, the merger will not be deemed approved if a majority of the shares voted at the shareholders meeting by shareholders other than the other party to the merger, or by any person who holds 25% or more of the outstanding shares or the right to appoint 25% or more of the directors of the other party, vote against the merger.
-In addition, if the non-surviving entity of the merger has more than one class of shares, the merger must be approved by each class of shareholders.
-If the transaction would have been approved but for the separate approval of each class or the exclusion of the votes of certain shareholders as provided above, a court may still approve the merger upon the request of holders of at least 25% of the voting rights of a company, if the court holds that the merger is fair and reasonable, taking into account the value of the parties to the merger and the consideration offered to the shareholders.
-If a merger is with a company's controlling shareholder or if the controlling shareholder has a personal interest in the merger; then the merger is instead subject to the same special majority approval that governs all extraordinary transactions with controlling shareholders.
+In addition, if the non-surviving entity of the merger has more than one class of shares, the merger must be approved by each class or shareholders.
+If the transaction would have been approved but for the separate approval of each class or the request of holders of at least 25% of the voting rights of a company, if the court holds that the merger is fair and reasonable, taking into account the value of the parties to the merger and the consideration offered to the shareholders.
+If a merger is instead subject to the same special majority approval that governs all extraordinary transactions with controlling shareholders.